scaleway/serverless-examples/functions/go-upload-file-s3-multipart/README.md

 S3_REGION= # ex: fr-par
 ```

-If s3 not enabled the file will be saved on the ephemeral storage of your function and will be lost.
+If s3 not enabled the file will be saved on the ephemeral storage of your function.

 ```sh
 go get